bagasadiwaskita/wc-22-analysis/README.md

 ### 2. Squads

 There are a lot of information in team squad's data, such as player's name, position he plays, age, etc. In this step, I will use team's *average of player's age, caps, goals, and goals per caps*.
-I also decided that **team's average of player's goals per caps is one of the main index of team's strength**, since it can shows how is the average of player's individual performance on the team.

 Table that contains squads details is *[2022_world_cup_squads.csv](https://github.com/bagasadiwaskita/wc-22-analysis/blob/4ed12b5e4bcb603c9e448a49eaf9221c535e38c0/World%20Cup%20Dataset%20(Original)/2022_world_cup_squads.csv)*.
 I rename the table into *wc22_squads.csv* to simplify the name.
 To get the data I needed, I have to create SQL query that:

-- create new column in the table named *GoalsPerCaps* that counts every player's goals per caps,
+1. create new column in the table named *GoalsPerCaps* that counts every player's goals per caps,
-- show the table of all participated teams with their values of average of age, caps, goals, and goals per caps.
+2. show the table of all participated teams with their values of average of age, caps, goals, and goals per caps.
 ```
 -- Create new column named 'GoalsPerCaps'
 ALTER TABLE wc22_squads ADD COLUMN GoalsPerCaps FLOAT;